ufko-org/wapp/README.md

 ## Advantages of using Wapp

-Everything is built into a single, statically compiled binary file:
+Everything is built into a single, statically built binary file:

 - TCL 9 interpreter
 - Wapp framework